Best wireless carrier in the U.S. Android Central 2022

 - Unlimited available

 - Most GSM phones supported

-Another interesting MVNO is Visible, which makes use of Verizon's LTE network to provide unlimited data for $40 per month.
-There is no 5G access here yet but it does come with unlimited hotspot data at 5Mbps.
-It's worth keeping in mind that Visible only uses the LTE network, meaning no access to roaming or 3G if the signal gets weak.
-For most people this is fine, but it does mean you should double-check the coverage map before signing up.
+Another interesting prepaid carrier is Visible, which uses Verizon's network to provide unlimited data for $40 per month.
+Visible also comes with unlimited hotspot data at 5Mbps.
+It's worth keeping in mind that Visible only uses the LTE and 5G networks meaning there is no access to roaming or 3G if the signal gets weak.
+For most people, this will be fine, thanks to the Verizon LTE network's massive coverage area.